kachalkov/WrappedSqlFileStream/README.md

 objects that were used when opening the SqlFileStream.
 The transaction will be committed and the connection closed and disposed when the stream is disposed, making it safe and easy to use and manage.

+#### NuGet package

+This library is available on Nuget:

+    PM> Install-Package WrappedSqlFileStream

 #### Sample and Usage

 For the sample, we will be using a context that creates a connection and transaction internally,